Ankit0592/Masterbot/Deploy/deploy.md

 ## Screencast Videos:

-  Please find the deployment to Amazon EC2 in following video:
+  Please find the deployment to Amazon-AWS in following video:
 ###   [Deployment video](http://www.google.com/)

  Please find the bot interaction when bot is running in following video: